 Instances of Human-Made thing may be the result of modifying pre-existing physical things, preserving larger parts or most of the original matter and structure, which poses the question if they are new or even Human-Made, the respective interventions of production made on such original material should be obvious and sufficient to regard that the product has a new, distinct identity and intended function and is human-made.
 Substantial continuity of the previous matter and structure in the new product can be documented by describing the production process also as instance of E81 Transformation.

 Whereas interventions of conservation and repair are not regarded to produce a new Human-Made thing, the results of preparation of natural history specimen that substantially change their natural or original state should be regarded as physical Human-Made things, including the uncovering of petrified biological features from a solid piece of stone.
-On the other side, scribbling a museum number on a natural object should not regarded to make it Human-Made.
+On the other side, scribbling a museum number on a natural object should not be regarded to make it Human-Made.
 This notwithstanding, parts, sections, segments, or features of a physical Human-Made thing may continue to be non-Human-Made and preserved during the production process, for example natural pearls used as a part of an eardrop.

 E89 Propositional Object